-- Improved efficiency of operations. - Protection of budgets from unexpected financial losses. - Protection of reputation. - Reduced losses arising from accidents and illnesses. - Increased chance of achieving strategic / project objectives as key risks are minimised. - The possibility of becoming less risk averse because risks are understood. - Improved performance (accountability and prioritisation) feeds into performance management framework. - Better governance can be demonstrated to stakeholders.
+- Improved efficiency of operations. - Protection of budgets from unexpected financial losses. - Protection of reputation. - Increased chance of achieving strategic / project objectives as key risks are minimised. - The possibility of becoming less risk averse because risks are understood. - Improved performance (accountability and prioritisation) feeds into performance management framework. - Better governance can be demonstrated to stakeholders.